 Establishing a systematic approach is essential for preventing errors in the adjusted trial balance:

-Develop standardized procedures for identifying, recording, and verifying adjusting entries.
+Develop standardised procedures for identifying, recording, and verifying adjusting entries.
 Create a checklist that outlines the specific steps to be followed during the adjustment process.
-This ensures that adjustments are consistently handled and reduces the likelihood of overlooking important entries.
+This ensures adjustments are consistently handled and reduces the likelihood of overlooking important entries.

 Clear Documentation

 Maintain clear documentation for each adjusting entry.
-Document the reason for the adjustment, the supporting evidence, and the calculations made.
+Document the reason for the adjustment, supporting evidence, and calculations.
 This documentation not only aids in preventing errors but also provides a trail for auditors to follow.

 Review and Approval

 Implement a review and approval process for adjusting entries.
-Assign responsibilities to team members to ensure that adjustments are reviewed by a second set of eyes before being incorporated into the adjusted trial balance.
+Assign responsibilities to team members to ensure that a second set of eyes reviews adjustments before being incorporated into the adjusted trial balance.
 This extra layer of scrutiny can catch errors before they become significant.

 Periodic Training